solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 Shader programs are a sequence of instructions that make the GPU "do" something.
 For the purposes of this blog a branch is an instruction that can conditionally change the flow of control though that sequence.
-This is ultimately what `if\else`, `for` and `while` loops all turn in to.

 So, what makes branches expensive for GPUs?